osisoft/PI-Adapter/V1/Configuration/Schedules configuration.md

 # Schedules configuration

-You can configure OSIsoft adapters to run scans based on a schedule.
+You can configure PI adapters to run scans based on a schedule.
 If the adapter supports schedules, each data item in the data selection configuration can be assigned a schedule.
 The adapter will then sample data for those data items at the scheduled time.

 **Note:** If the adapter supports scheduling and you start an ingress component without a schedules configuration, a default schedules configuration will be added to be used as an example.